About the course

 The online components of this course can be taken from anywhere in the word by those seeking a solid foundation in nanotechnology.
 Its modular structure provides flexibility while a tutor-led approach lends cohesion and depth to the distance learning experience which has been tailored to enable busy people in full-time employment to study.

 This flexible programme is delivered by Begbroke Science Park and the Department for Continuing Education.
-The online components are delivered through a bespoke virtual learning environment and Adobe Connect, which are supported by a dedicated IT support helpdesk.
+The online components are delivered through a bespoke virtual learning environment, Microsoft Teams and Adobe Connect, which are supported by a dedicated IT support helpdesk.